 - are unable to work for longer than a specified period.

 To qualify for disability insurance, you’ll need to have steady income already established.
 Most workplaces offer some disability coverage.
 But what if you lose your job?
-Then you’ll lose that coverage, plus the potential of getting coverage through other sources.
+Then you’ll lose that coverage.

 What if you work on contract with no benefits?
-Talk to an insurance advisor about your disability insurance options.
+Talk to an insurance advisor.
+They’ll give you details of your disability insurance options.

 3. Critical illness insurance (CII) for parents and kids

-- Find out how a serious illness could affect your finances.
-Try this critical illness calculator.
+Find out how a serious illness could affect your finances with the critical illness insurance calculator.

 Also consider taking out a critical illness insurance policy for your child.
-Let’s say Owen is the one who was seriously ill.
-Louise can then use the money from the CII policy for various expenses, including drugs not covered by provincial health plans.
+Let’s say Owen is the one who had a covered illness.
+Louise could have used the money from the critical illness policy to pay for other expenses.
+These might include purchasing drugs not covered by the provincial health insurance plan.

 4. Accident insurance for parents and kids

 Accidents happen every day.
-We can’t predict when or if they occur, so it’s best to be prepared.
+As they are unpredictable, it's best to be prepared for any possibility.
 This is where accident insurance comes into play.
 A serious accident could affect your ability to work again.
-Coverage is available up to $250,000.
+Fortunately, with this insurance, the sum insured can be as much as $250,000.

 It may also be wise to get accident insurance for your children.
 It can help pay the bills if your child has a serious accident and you need to leave your job to take care of them.